 - Feel free to bring your own water bottle.
 We’ll stop to refill it with purified water.

 - Mexico City sits at nearly 7,300 feet high.
 This means you’ll feel more tired than normal if you’re not used to the altitude.
-Don’t do this tour if you haven’t gotten any sleep the night before, or if you’re arriving to the airport on the same morning.
+Don’t do this tour if you haven’t gotten any sleep the night before, or if you’re arriving from the airport on the same morning.

 3 to 4 hours.